 Should you set up a weekly or monthly budget?

-A weekly budget might enable you to go into more detail but it might not be accurate if certain expenses to not occur each week.
+A weekly budget might enable you to go into more detail but it might not be accurate if certain expenses do not occur each week.
 However, if you get paid weekly, you might prefer to use a weekly budget tracker.

 A monthly budget tracker will probably be more accurate and is better when you are paid monthly.